 As an example, consider Richard’s experience from KLB Construction: “Mobile apps are lagging in the construction industry, and it’s under-served by technology.
 Off-the-shelf software typically does not represent how we do things.
 Being able to customize the app for our purposes makes it more user-friendly and more likely to be adopted by the field.”

-Depending on the app product or platform you choose and your team's initial competency, building and integrating a full suite of construction management apps is likely to take anywhere from a few hours to a few months to get started.
+Depending on the app product or platform you choose and your team's initial competency, building and integrating a full suite of construction management apps can take anywhere from a few hours to a few months to get started.

 In this time, it’s best to focus on establishing the core functionality of what you need.
-Bells and whistles can wait while wheels and brakes are being installed.
+We all must walk before we can run, you know?

 Bucketing Similar Functions into Apps